What is Name Box in Excel?

 #6 – Select Entire Column

-We can also select the entire column from the name box in excel.
+We can also select the entire column from the name box.
 For example, if we want to select the entire column C then type the address as C:C.

 Hit enter key after you mention the column address.